 top of page

-This Kayan Language Legacy website is the work of Dr Roselind Wan, a Kayan scholar doing research on the Kayan language in Baram, Sarawak, Malaysian Borneo.
-It serves as a collection of some of her works among the Kayan community, with a primary focus on the Kayan Uma Beluvuh, an Indigenous group from the Uma Beluvuh longhouse in Long Panai, Tutoh, Baram.
+The Kayan Language Legacy website is created by Dr. Roselind Wan, a Kayan scholar conducting research on the Kayan language.
+The site serves as a repository of selected works from her research with the Kayan community in the Baram, Sarawak, Malaysian Borneo.
+Its primary focus is on the Kayan Uma Beluvuh, an Indigenous group from the Uma Beluvuh longhouse in Long Panai (Lung Paney) along the Tutoh River in Baram.

 Materials (videos, audios, photos, website background photos etc.,) for the website are sourced from two Language Legacy projects funded by the Endangered Language Fund (ELF):